skasim/gm-fabric-jvm/documentation/CreatingNewMS.md

 - Start the microservice
     - Traverse into the microservice:

-            $ cd myfirstmicroservice/server/target/myfirstmicroservice-server-0.1.0-SNAPSHOT-app/myfirstmicroservice-server-0.1.0-SNAPSHOT/bin
+            $ cd server/target/myfirstmicroservice-server-0.1.0-SNAPSHOT-app/myfirstmicroservice-server-0.1.0-SNAPSHOT/bin

+    - The framework creates the service with a default user.
+If this user does not exist the service will fail to start.
+To solve this edit the service script:

+            $ vi myfirstmicroservice-server

+    - Either comment out RUN_AS or delete it.
+Now you can run your service with the following commands.

         - Start the service in foreground

             $ myfirstmicroservice console

         - Start the service in background

             $ myfirstmicroservice start